QuantEcon/lecture-source-py/source/rst/sci_libs.rst

     qm_cython_first_pass(0.1, int(10**5))
     qe.util.toc()

-This example was also computed in the :ref:`Numba lecture <qm_numba_result>`, and you can see Numba is around 90 times faster
+This example was also computed in the :ref:`Numba lecture <qm_numba_result>`, and you can see Numba is around 90 times faster.

-The reason is that working with NumPy arrays incurs substantial Python overheads
+The reason is that working with NumPy arrays incurs substantial Python overheads.

-We can do better by using Cython's `typed memoryviews <http://docs.cython.org/src/userguide/memoryviews.html>`_, which provide more direct access to arrays in memory
+We can do better by using Cython's `typed memoryviews <http://docs.cython.org/src/userguide/memoryviews.html>`_, which provide more direct access to arrays in memory.

-When using them, the first step is to create a NumPy array
+When using them, the first step is to create a NumPy array.

-Next, we declare a memoryview and bind it to the NumPy array
+Next, we declare a memoryview and bind it to the NumPy array.

 Here's an example: